mehulagg/gitlab/doc/user/project/code_owners.md

 # repository
 /config/ @config-owner

-# If the path contains spaces, these need to be escaped like this:
+# If the path contains spaces, escape them like this:
 path\ with\ spaces/ @space-owner

-# Code Owners section:
+# Code owners section:
 [Documentation]
 ee/docs    @gl-docs
 docs       @gl-docs